-The long-awaited sequel to the best-selling Things Can Only Get Better is for everyone who could use a good laugh after Brexit, Trump and learning you were governed by the DUP.
-A twenty-year journey from hope to despair and back again, packed with political confessions even more outrageous than running through fields of wheat.
+The long-awaited sequel to the best-selling Things Can Only Get Better is for everyone who could use a good laugh after Brexit, Boris and Trump.
+A roller-coaster ride through the last two decades via the very best political jokes (excluding the ones that keep getting elected).

 Like bubonic plague and stone cladding, no-one took Margaret Thatcher seriously until it was too late.
 Her first act as leader was to appear before the cameras and do a V for Victory sign the wrong way round.
 She was smiling and telling the British people to f*** off at the same time.
 It was something we would have to get used to.'